Sunil-731820/Sunil-731820/README.md

 <p dir="auto">I’m looking to collaborate with other Data Scientist Engineer because I am Good In Mathematics.</p>
 </li>
 <li>
-<p dir="auto">Fun fact: I love to analyze data for Trends & Patterns and Interpret data with a clear Objective in mind and building scalable Data Pipelines.
+<p dir="auto">Fun fact  : I love to analyze data for Trends & Patterns and Interpret data with a clear Objective in mind and building scalable Data Pipelines.
 This is something that I enjoy a lot as well learning new content and sharing my knowledge with Others Team Members.</p>
 </li>
 <li>
 <p dir="auto">How to reach me?
 Quickly email me at <strong><a href="mailto:sunilkumargupta1170@gmail.com">sunilkumargupta1170@gmail.com</a></strong></p>